rbatis/rbatis.io/docs/v4/README.md

 #### Raw Sql

-> the Rbatis also support Write the original statements of the database
+> the RBatis also support Write the original statements of the database
 > And the drivers provided by RBatis all support placeholder '?',so you can write '?' on Postgres/mssql...and more

 ```rust